Below are the top questions frequently asked about therapy.

 Do you do therapy via email? via Phone? via Skype?

 Currently, Skype does not offer business associate agreements for mental health professionals who want to use their services for telehealth purposes, leaving the possibility of a client’s confidential information and data getting exposed.
 This does not comply with HIPPA regulations or The American Counseling Association’s Code of Ethics.
+However, I do offer video and phone sessions via another platform called Telehealth by SimplePractice which is similar to Skype, Zoom, and Facetime.
+This platform allows for our exchanges to remain confidential and secure.

 Is my information kept confidential and secure?